Tyagi-Gaurav/python-practice/README.md

 * Average of elements in Array
 * for loops and range function
 * While loops
+* Add digits of a number - Using string --> DataType conversion
 * writing simple function
 * Factorial
 * Looping in dictionary example to store bids and find highest bidder.